Le’Veon Bell Has Signed With The Jets, Schefter Reports

 After multiple years of franchise tags, including an entire season last year in which he sat out, running back Le’Veon Bell has finally signed a long-term deal.

-Bell has agreed to sign with the New York Jets for 4 years and $52.5 million, ESPN’s Adam Schefter reported just after midnight on Twitter.
-The deal, which includes $35 million in guaranteed money, per Schefter’s ESPN.com write-up, and will become official when the league year begins Wednesday afternoon.
+Bell has agreed to sign with the New York Jets for four years and $52.5 million, ESPN’s Adam Schefter reported just after midnight on Twitter.
+The deal, which includes $35 million in guaranteed money, per Schefter’s ESPN write-up, will become official when the league year begins Wednesday afternoon.

 “I’m back in the green baby, let’s get it,” Bell tweeted minutes later.
 The running back played his college ball at Michigan State, which like the Jets wears green uniforms.